TingPing/hexchat-javascript/readme.md

 Javascript interface using Spidermonkey.

-It's my first time using javascript and c++ so forgive my mistakes ;)
+Consider this an beta, everything works well enough to do useful things with it but the api is very likely to change and some bugs still exist.

-Consider this an alpha, everything works well enough to do useful things with it but the api is very likely to change and some bugs still exist.
+For more information check out the [wiki](https://github.com/TingPing/hexchat-javascript/wiki).

 Features